What is a CASB?

 While some CASB capabilities incorporate familiar technologies and approaches previously used to secure data in on-premises applications, CASB is a distinct and differentiated technology from existing security categories such as identity as a service (IDaaS), web application firewalls (WAFs), secure web gateways (SWGs), and enterprise firewalls.

 When the CASB category emerged in 2011, they were seen as a cloud visibility solution that discovered shadow IT but since then they have grown to offer a wide array of features across four pillars of visibility, compliance, threat protection, and data security.

-Increasing cloud usage along with growing maturity of CASB solutions has driven greater enterprise adoption of CASB.
+Increasing cloud usage along with growing maturity of CASB solutions has driven greater enterprise adoption of CASBs.
 Today, CASB is a critical element of the enterprise security stack.
-Gartner predicts that by 2020, 85% of enterprises will be using a CASB to secure their cloud applications.
+Gartner predicts that by 2022, 60% of enterprises will be using a CASB to secure their cloud applications.

-By 2020, 85% of large enterprises will use a cloud access security broker solution for their cloud services, which is up from fewer than 5% in 2015.
+By 2020, 60% of large enterprises will use a CASB to govern cloud services, up from less than 10% today.

 By using cloud access security brokers, organizations can:

 - Identify what Shadow IT cloud services are in use, by whom, and what risks they pose to the organization and its data

 - Evaluate and select cloud services that meet security and compliance requirements using a database of cloud services and their security controls

 - Protect enterprise data in the cloud by preventing certain types of sensitive data from being uploaded, and encrypting and tokenizing data

 - Identify potential misuse of cloud services, including both activity from insiders as well as third parties that compromise user accounts